IlgarNEU/Watching-the-Watchers/README.md

 #### Main Result 2: ACR opt-out effectiveness (RQ2)

 When ACR is opted-out by a user, we expect to see low or no network traffic to the ACR endpoints.
-However, our results show that for Tizen OS and SmartCast OS, the ACR activity continues during opted-out state.
+However, our results show that on Tizen OS and SmartCast OS, the ACR activity continues during opted-out state for a considerable number of measurements (Figure 6 (a) heatmap).
 To interpret the results from the plots generated inside analysis_figures folder, one should examine the plots named with (ACR=OFF).
+The figures with high-amplitude and high-frequency traffic (similar to ACR-subject scenarios during ACR opted-in experiments) suggest that ACR tracking continues even when a user opts out.

+#### Main Result 3: ACR modalities

+Although we do not provide the VIDAA OS's network traces because of privacy/security reasons, the ACR modalities of certain other OSes (Tizen, webOS, Google TV) can be understood from the comparison of "Antenna" subscenarios.
+In our dataset, "Antenna 10.1" corresponds to "Black screen + Audio" and "Antenna 14.1" corresponds to "Dynamic + no audio" scenarios on Table 2.

+How to interpret the results from analysis figures:
+webOS: When we observe high-amplitude traffic for Antenna 10.1 (ACR=ON) experiments (black + audio), but low-amplitude traffic during Antenna 14.1 (ACR=OFF) experiments (dynamic + no audio), we interpret that the ACR modality is audio.

+Tizen and Google TV: On the other hand, when we observe high-amplitude traffic for Antenna 14.1 (ACR=ON) experiments (dynamic + no audio), but low-amplitude traffic during Antenna 10.1 (ACR=OFF) experiments (black screen + audio), we interpret that the ACR modality is video.

 ### Experiments
 1) Processing/Analysis scripts.
 These scripts consist of three stages: